The Shops at Palm Desert: History

 In 2013, a renovation plan began which involved converting a two-level vacant anchor space on the north side to Dick's Sporting Goods (upper level) and World Gym on the first level of the space.
 In addition, a partially vacant two-level anchor on the south side was converted into a Grand Entrance with frontage on California State Route 111, a busy thoroughfare running through the city.
 The demolition involved the preservation of the subterranean level of the space previously occupied by Bullock's.
 Macy's incorporated this space into its existing furniture store which is situated below Barnes & Noble.
 The Grand Entrance includes new sit-down restaurants and retail space and is accented with decorative water fountains.

 An expansion plan announced in 2006 included the addition of a full line Nordstrom department store on the north and a significant remodel and expansion of the existing theater.
 The plan never came to fruition given the economic downturn.

 As of December 2014, Westfield Palm Desert featured 151 specialty stores and was 95.1% leased.
 The 980041 sqft mall offers 495538 sqft of specialty store space and has significant potential for future expansion.

 In 2015, Sears Holdings spun off 235 of its properties, including the Sears at Westfield Palm Desert, into Seritage Growth Properties.

 On November 7, 2019, it was announced that Sears would be closing this location a part of a plan to close 96 stores nationwide.
 The store closed in February 2020.

 In 2015, Westfield sold a 47.4 percent interest in the mall to O'Connor Capital Partners while Westfield retained majority interest.
 Two years later, Westfield was acquired by Unibail-Rodamco to form Unibail-Rodamco-Westfield.
 In 2021, Unibail-Rodamco-Westfield announced plans to sell the mall and renamed the mall "The Shops at Palm Desert" in preparation of the eventual sale.
 Unibail-Rodamco-Westfield has also turnover the management of the mall to JLL until the sale is completed.

+In late November 2023, the mall was acquired from JLL to Pacific Retail Capital Partners.
+The price for the acquisition was undisclosed.